Today’s Bath... Not Your Father’s Bathroom Anymore

 In 2015, master bathrooms will be more streamlined with a contemporary feel - but with plenty of spa-like pampering.
 On the left: this very modern home shows how a clean, streamlined master bath can still really make a “wow” statement (Plan #107-1015).
 On the right: this contemporary-feeling master bathroom is complete with a double-sized walk-in rain shower and soaking tub in an otherwise traditional Craftsman-style home.
 (Plan #109-1056)

 2. In with walk-in showers: More spacious and accessible than the conventional bathtub/shower combination, walk-in showers are also water-saving designs.

 4. Water-efficient toilets continue to be high on the list of homeowners in 2015.

 Conserving water is part of a greener footprint – and water-saving toilets are major contributors to conservation.
 (Plan #153-1781)

 5. Spacious double-sink vanities are a must in modern master bathrooms and even make their way into secondary bathrooms serving more than one bedroom.

-Two sinks in one bathroom make for convenience and efficiency as seen in the master bath of a two-story Tuscan home (left) two-story Craftsman home (right) .
+Split vanity bathrooms - particularly in the master bath - make for convenience and efficiency as seen in the master bath of a two-story Tuscan home (above) two-story Craftsman home (below) .

 6. Glass features make for a lot of natural light in your bathroom.
 In 2015, there will be more non-transparent glass windows and glass-enclosed showers to maximize light and the sense of space in the bathroom.